Limited spots (3–5 riders). Next departure: October 2026.

 Reset day Local rides ~30 km Evening experience under the stars

-Today is designed as a “reset day” — still active, but lighter on kilometers.
-We explore the region’s high-altitude wine culture with curated experiences.
-In the morning, we visit Piattelli Vineyards for an off-road-style Can-Am 4×4 wine adventure, combining landscapes, local flora/fauna interpretation, and viticulture storytelling.
+Today is designed as a "reset day," still active but lighter on kilometers.
+We explore the region's high-altitude wine culture with curated experiences.
+In the morning, we visit Piattelli Vineyards for an off-road-style Can-Am 4x4 wine adventure, combining landscapes, local flora/fauna interpretation, and viticulture storytelling.
 The experience includes a scenic picnic and a bottle of Torrontés to celebrate.

 Optional experiences can include wine + chocolate pairing and relaxed finger food by the resort's gastronomy spot.
 In the evening, we head to Bodega El Esteco for an unforgettable "Noches Mágicas" experience: sunset light in the vineyards, a tasting of standout micro-terroirs, and a fire pit moment with regional bites under the stars.